queryluke/masseffect-5e/static/data/rules/06-02-armor.md

 know how to wear it effectively.
 Your class gives you proficiency with certain types of armor (light, medium, or heavy).
 If you are wearing 2 or more pieces of armor that you lack proficiency with, you have disadvantage on any ability check, saving throw, or Attack roll that involves Strength or Dexterity.
-If you are wearing 4 pieces of armor you lack proficiency with, you cannot cast Biotics or Tech and Combat powers.
+If you are wearing 4 pieces of armor you lack proficiency with, you cannot cast spells.

 __Armor Class (AC)__.
 Armor protects its wearer from attacks.
 The armor you wear determines your base Armor Class.